The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 Further, the employment contract is of no effect unless it contains:

 It is recommended that the council seeks independent legal advice to ensure that the contract is lawful and able to be enforced.
-In particular, advice should be sought if there is any doubt as to the meaning of the provisions of the contract.
+Advice should be sought if there is any doubt as to the meaning of the provisions of the contract.

-Councils should be aware that CEO remuneration is determined by the Salaries and Allowances Tribunal and the remuneration package may not fall outside the band applicable to the particular local government.
+Councils should be aware that CEO remuneration is determined by the Salaries and Allowances Tribunal and the remuneration package may not fall outside the band applicable to that particular local government.

 The CEO’s employment contract should clearly outline grounds for termination and the termination process in accordance with the standards in regulations.